Wells Fargo's CEO pay gains narrow shareholder backing

-Wells Fargo & Co's (WFC.N) executive pay plan for 2020 received backing from about 57% of investor votes on Tuesday, marking a narrow win for a proposal which is usually rubber stamped.
+(Reuters) - Wells Fargo & Co’s executive pay plan for 2020 received backing from about 57% of investor votes on Tuesday, marking a narrow win for a proposal which is usually rubber stamped.

 Although a regulatory filing in January showed that Wells Fargo Chief Executive Charles Scharf’s 2020 pay fell about $3 million, or 12%, this was not enough to satisfy investors.